 Bob and Judy don’t have to worry about an outdated home.
 Judy’s a big HGTV fan and regularly works new design trends into her décor.
 But over the years, her decorating fervor has inspired a different paint color for every room, leaving their open floor plan feeling disjointed.

-All they need is a fresh coat of neutral paint to make their home feel light and airy again.
+All they need is a fresh coat of neutral paint to increase the home value and make their home feel light and airy.
 Bob and Judy don’t have a huge budget, so they decide to tackle the job themselves.
 They focus on the main living areas and find a bargain on paint and supplies at their local Habitat for Humanity ReStore.

 Option 2: Reclaim Family Spaces